Route map

 API

-• Call the DeleteRouteMapRule operation to delete a rule.
+• Call DeleteRouteMapRule to delete a rule.

-Bind and unbind route policies
+Associate and unbind route maps

 Console

-Bind a route policy
+Associate a route map

 1. On the details page of the ECR instance, go to the Route Maps tab and click Associate Routing Policy.

-Unbind a route policy
+Unbind a route map

 On the details page of the ECR instance, go to the Route Maps tab and click Disassociate.